vandit98/deep-learning-algorithm/Second_order_Optimisers/README.md

 __Positive Definite Hessian__
     -> if the hessian is not positive definite the update may increase the objective function value.Correspondingly, we require the Hessian to be positive definite.
 __Computationally expensive__
-    ->As the dimensions of our problem increases, the overhead in memory and time gets out of hand very quickly.
+   As the dimensions of our problem increases, the overhead in memory and time gets out of hand very quickly.
 For example, in 50 dimensions, we’ll have to calculate 50(50+1)/2 = 1275 values for the Hessian at each step, and then perform approximately another (53*2500) operations to invert it.
 It’s clear at this point that the benefit of an increased convergence rate will be far outweighed by the large cost of the additional computation time. (computing the Hessian scales as O(n²), inverting it scales as O(n³))

 ### Newton Method?